mmhzheng/mydpdk/README.md

 ---- Project works.

-7. [TODO] Report to redis or other database (currently store as files).
-8. [30%] Performance optimizing.
+7. [OK] Performance optimizing.
     * [OK] Replace the STL default hash functions with a better one.
     * [OK] Multithread reporting.
-    * [TODO] Enable multi-queue feature of NIC and scale the number of concurrent lcores.
+    * [90%] Enable multi-queue feature of NIC and scale the number of concurrent lcores.
+        * [TODO] need to check&test RSS mode.
+8. [TODO] Report to redis or other database (currently store as files).

 ## BUGs